jphamgithub/a_path_to_everything/README.md

   - Isn't it cold outside?!
 People will ask!
 Jacket's haven't been invented yet!
   - Jokes aside.
       - Safety!
 People have died on bikes.
 I will say this.
 You have the option to get off roads on dangerous parts and be a pedestrian.
 In 5 years, I never put myself near large vehicles and I avoided narrow roads when conditions were not safe.
 I never once felt unsafe.
   - But seriously, the 30-45 minutes on my bike, weaving through city traffic, listening to music, with the low hum of city chatter.
 It was a thrill.
 I hope to move back to biking to work.
 But for now, I am enjoying remote work and walking to the office when I need to go in.
+I understand it is not possible for most people.
+I am currently on a one year Army mobilization where I have to drive to work daily.
+In the past I had a 1.5 hour commute.
+Both times I just found time to walk at lunch.
+It takes effort to get outside and get your steps.
+But I have always found I'm more productive if I can be disciplined to get up and get sunlight.
+Do what you can, but if you have the chance to bike to work.
+Take it.

 ## Finance Tips